sirca/clusterous/docs/manual/01_Introduction.md

 ## About
 Clusterous is developed by [SIRCA](http://www.sirca.org.au) as part of the Big Data Knowledge Discovery (BDKD) project funded by [SIEF](http://www.sief.org.au/).

-It is written in Python 2.7 and is open source under the MIT license.
+It is written in Python 2.7 and is open source under the Apache 2 license.
 Full source code is available [on GitHub](https://github.com/sirca/clusterous).